Asset Manager – Participating in Projects

 • Part lists (e.g., components and consumables) accept line-item pricing via CSV upload.

-• Invitations are issued per category, so your company may be invited to some or all categories in a project.
+Invitations are issued per bid phase and category, so your company may be invited to some or all categories in a project.

 Category list showing package and part-list types